The Origin of Sound Damping in Amorphous Solids: Defects and Beyond: Results

-For $T_p = 0.03$, Fig.~\ref{cont}(c), there are two distinct clusters with 140 modes as expected for the Debye model.
+For $T_p = 0.03$, Fig.~\ref{cont}\textbf{(C)}, there are two distinct clusters with 160 modes as expected for the Debye model.
 For the 40 configurations we studied, there are no excess modes obtained from diagonalizing the Hessian in this frequency range.
-Additionally, $\epsilon(\omega_p)$ is significantly smaller than $\epsilon(\omega_p)$ for $T_p = 0.2$.
-In Section \ref{defects} we study what properties of the eigenvectors give rise to such a large differences in $\epsilon(\omega_p)$.
+Additionally, $\epsilon(\omega_p)$ is much smaller than for $T_p = 0.2$.
+In Section Damping Defects we study what properties of the eigenvectors give rise to such large differences in $\epsilon(\omega_p)$.

-\section{Damping Defects}
+\subsection{Damping Defects}

 To examine if there are areas of the glass that contribute to sound damping more than others, we examine a particle level contribution to damping.
-To this end we first write out $\sqrt{N}\left<1\right| \mathcal{X}$ in terms of the contributions of individual particles, which we denote $\Xi_n^\alpha$,
+To this end we write $\sqrt{N}\left<1\right| \mathcal{X}$ in terms of the contributions of individual particles, which we denote $\Xi_n^\alpha$,